Posted on Friday, 25ᵗʰ September, 2020

 For mealtimes, the dining experience is equally if not more important than the service.
 Ideally the two work hand-in-hand so that residents can look forward to mealtimes as positive, relaxing experiences.

-According to Kylie, mealtimes in Aged Care have also been used as a service-oriented activity, where many of the ‘services’ required by individuals can be administered while everyone is in one place.
+According to Kylie, mealtimes in aged care have also been used as a service-oriented activity, where many of the ‘services’ required by individuals can be administered while everyone is in one place.

-For example, medication and in some cases, physical therapy have been part of the dining experience for Aged Care residents.
+For example, medication and in some cases, physical therapy have been part of the dining experience for aged care residents.

 But as Kylie pointed out, mealtimes need to be reserved for the dining experience, and effort needs to be made to ensure residents are able to enjoy all aspects of the meal.
 This includes the social aspect, the food experience and a comfortable, welcoming environment which encourages joy and appreciation of food.